toolmantim/toadhopper/README.md

     % bundle install
     % bundle exec rake test

-If you set a `HOPTOAD_API_KEY` environment variable it'll test actually posting to the Hoptoad API.
+If you set a `AIRBRAKE_API_KEY` environment variable it'll test actually posting to the Airbrake API.
 For example:

-    % bundle exec rake test HOPTOAD_API_KEY=abc123
+    % bundle exec rake test AIRBRAKE_API_KEY=abc123

 To generate the docs: